-While it can be a good idea to show the user experience, be careful because Apple has strict policies and can ban the screenshots if you use the UX images in an inappropriate way.
+While it can be a good idea to show the user experience, be careful because Apple has strict App Store screenshot policies and can reject them if you don’t use the UX images in the approved way.

 If your app or game is available in multiple languages and countries, localize the graphics of your screenshots to the local language.
 Localizing them can remove a language barrier and make it easier for users to understand the features of the app.

 9. Use at least 5 screenshots for iOS and Google Play

 The app store pages are the place where you persuade the visitors to become users.
 Apple and Google give you limited space for your metadata and screenshots for your ASO (max.
 10 screenshots for an apple device, max.
 8 for an Android device).
 Be sure to maximize this space effectively and thoughtfully – you never know what can trigger the visitor’s attention.

 10. Visually acknowledge awards, testimonials and exclusivity in a screenshot